 Please complete the following information to help the dean’s office staff best serve you and your students.
-If you have any questions regarding the CALS Early Alert Program, please contact Patti Jo White, Assistant Dean for Student Services, at 501-569-3296 or firstname.lastname@example.org.
+If you have any questions regarding the CALS Early Alert Program, please contact Johanna Lewis, Associate Dean for Undergraduate Programs, at 501-569-3296 or firstname.lastname@example.org.

 The CALS Early Alert Program is designed to identify and support at-risk students in time to provide the support necessary to encourage persistence among CALS students.
 The goal is to:

 - Provide faculty and staff with a means to identify at-risk students early in the semester (preferably prior to midterm).

 - Refer students to college resources appropriate to their needs.

 - Actively assist students, especially first year students, in becoming academically and socially successful.